 So I thought, “Okay” and went on about my business.

-But yesterday morning I woke up and went about my business as I would any other morning.
-I noticed it was cold, but that was all.
-Then I took a shower.
-When I came out of the bathroom, it was flurrying.
+The next morning I woke up and went about my business as I would any other morning.
+So I took a shower.
+And when I came out of the bathroom, it was flurrying.
 By the time I finished getting ready, it was downright snowing.

 By the end of the afternoon, schools had been let out early, we had a few inches of snow on the ground already, and the weather people were saying that winter storm was right over top of us.

 1. Get Your Blankets Out

 You want to make sure that you have plenty of blankets that you can use to keep yourself and loved ones warm in a winter storm.
 If your power goes out, they may help you to stay warm especially if you don’t have an alternative heat source.

-Next, you’ll want to make sure that you know where your lanterns and flashlights are.
-You’ll also want to make sure that they are in working order, and that you have plenty of batteries for them in case you have to use them for days on end.
+Next, make sure that you have and know where your lanterns and flashlights are.
+Make sure that they are in working order, and that you have plenty of batteries for them in case you have to use them for days on end.

-See, when winter storms hit it usually takes out your power too.
 Between the weight of the snow, the ice, and the high winds, power lines struggle to keep up.
+So when winter storms hit, it usually takes out your power too.

 Plus, it gets dark a lot earlier in winter so you need a light that can last longer since you’ll spend more time in darkness during winter power outages.

 3. You Might Need an Alternative Cooking Method

 If you have power when the storm hit, then great, you can continue cooking normally.
 However, if your power goes out, then you need to stockpile lots of bread and peanut butter, otherwise, you might become hungry very quickly.